 Pedestrian

-VML recommends that the Virginia Code be amended to clarify the respective rights and duties of pedestrians and vehicle drivers.
-VML appreciates efforts by the General Assembly to require drivers to stop, not just yield, for pedestrians in all marked and unmarked crosswalks.
+VML recommends that the Virginia Code be amended to clarify the respective rights and duties of pedestrians and vehicle drivers Drivers should be.
+VML appreciates efforts by the General Assembly to required drivers to stop, not just yield, for pedestrians in all marked and unmarked crosswalks.
 In addition, police need the ability to issue simpler citations than currently allowed under Virginia law to more effectively enforce the laws against jay walking.

 Bicycling

-VML also recommends changes to the Code of Virginia updating the rights and responsibilities of drivers and bicyclists in their use of public streets in order to ensure the safety of all road users.
+VML also recommends changes to the Code of Virginia clarifying updating the rights and responsibilities of drivers and bicyclists in their use of public streets in order to ensure the safety of all road users.

 Multi-Modal Transportation Options